shadysedhom/mair-assignment/README.md

 ## File Descriptions

 - **`requirements.txt`**: Lists all the Python packages required to run this project.
 - **`main.py`**: The main entry point for the project.
-It orchestrates the entire workflow: loading and splitting the data, and calling the different classifier implementations.
+It orchestrates the entire workflow of data loading, model training, and launching the interactive command-line interface.
+- **`cli.py`**: Defines the `start_cli` function, which provides an interactive prompt for users to classify their own sentences using the trained models.
 - **`data.py`**: Contains functions related to data loading and preparation.
   - `load_and_preprocess_data()`: Loads the raw `dialog_acts.dat` file, cleans the data by handling utterances which were fully unintelligible and rows with null labels, and converts it to a pandas DataFrame.
   - `split_data()`: Splits the DataFrame into training (75%), validation (10%), and test sets (15%).